galacticglum/JC3D/README.md

 The first time that you run the Sandbox project, you will find that the window layout is very messy.
 This is because no default layout is specified with ImGui; however, since ImGui uses an ini file to save UI information, you can use the specified [imgui.ini](https://drive.google.com/file/d/1fgVzpSlPZfj_FRiHzyvwH4HX1yN7Uqxm/view?usp=sharing) file to get a nice window layout.
 Simply place the file in the output directory.

 For reference: the output directory of the sandbox project is ``Build/Sandbox/bin/<config>/``.
 Place the attached file in the same directory as ``Sandbox.exe``.

+### Credits
+Thank you Shon Vivier for helping me, so much, with coming up with the project title!
+Without you, I would be lost, in the ground, six feet under as they say.
+Who sayys that?
+Mr. Lane.